oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     integrity of the refresh token value in this case, for example, using signatures.

-Authorization servers may revoke refresh tokens automatically in case of a security event, such as:
+Authorization servers MAY revoke refresh tokens automatically in case of a security event, such as:

   * password change